jimmerioles/Laravel-Dev-Extras/README.md

 $ composer require --dev jim-merioles/laravel-dev-extras
 ```

 Once installed, you need to register the service provider.
-Open up `config/app.php` and add the following to the `providers` key.
+Open up `config/app.php` and add the following to the `providers` key:
 ```
 /*
  * Package Service Providers...